memgraph/docs/mage/query-modules/python/nxalg.md

 Returns the chain decomposition of a graph.

-The *chain decomposition* of a graph with respect a depth-first search tree is a set of cycles or paths derived from the set of fundamental cycles of the tree in the following manner.
+The *chain decomposition* of a graph with respect to a depth-first search tree is a set of cycles or paths derived from the set of fundamental cycles of the tree in the following manner.
 Consider each fundamental cycle with respect to the given tree, represented